Welcome to the website of the Anglican Parish of Numurkah-Nathalia

 Take a look at the “What’s On” tab for upcoming events

 The Parish of Numurkah-Nathalia is located on the Broken Creek, North Central plains in the State of Victoria, Australia.
-The Parish has congregations in the townships of Numurkah, Nathalia, and Barmah and district of Wakiti Creek.
+The Parish has congregations in the townships of Numurkah, Nathalia, and district of Wakiti Creek.
 Established 120 years ago we offer worship in the Anglo-Catholic tradition based on a liberal-progressive understanding of the Christian faith.